 Breeds: Labrador Retriever & Irish Setter

-The Labrador Retriever, Irish Setter mix, is a medium-sized dog with a double coat that does need grooming once or twice a week to keep it in nice condition.
+The Labrador Retriever and Irish Setter mix is a medium-sized dog with a double coat that does need grooming once or twice a week to keep it in nice condition.
 The Lab Irish Setter mix is an intelligent and trainable breed that generally gets along well with everyone, provided you socialize and train your pup correctly from day one.

-This breed doesn’t do well when separated from his human family for long periods and can suffer from separation anxiety.
+This breed does not do well when separated from his human family for long periods and can suffer from separation anxiety.
 Note that, although the breed is generally healthy, the Irish Setter line is vulnerable to cancers and epilepsy.

 Breeds: Labrador Retriever & Pug